alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - Contains numeric measures produced by an operational measurement event in the real world<sup>pg 41</sup>.
     - Based on a _physical activity_ and is not influenced by the eventual reports that may be produced<sup>pg 41</sup>.
     - Atomic data should be the foundation for every fact table design to withstand business users' ad hoc attacks.
+- There are just three fundamental types of fact tables; transaction, periodic snapshot and accumulating snapshot<sup>pg 119</sup>.
+All three serve a useful purpose, and often need two to complement each other.
+    - Transaction fact tables are the most fundamental view of operations, at the individual transaction line level<sup>pg 120</sup>.
+A row exists in the fact table only if a transaction event occurred.
+Naturally most atomic and enables analysis at extreme detail.
+However you cannot survive on transactions alone.
     - Snapshot fact tables
         - There is more to life than transactions alone.
 Some form of a snapshot table to give a more cumulative view of a process often complements a transaction fact table<sup>pg 117</sup>.
-    - Periodic snapshot
-    - Accumulating snapshot
+        - Periodic snapshot are needed to see the cumulative performance of an operation at regular and predictable intervals<sup>pg 120</sup>, and cover all facts at a given snapshot date<sup>pg 113</sup>.
+You take a 'picture' of the activity at the end of a given day, week, month.
+Stacked consecutively into the fact table<sup>pg 120</sup>.
+Represents an aggregation of the transactional activity that occurred during a time period.
+Can include non-events.
+        - Accumulating snapshot are used for processes that have a definite beginning, middle and end.
+Further changes to a single row are tracked on the same row.
+Suitable if rows are tracked by serial number, etc. Each fact table row is updated repeatedly until there are no futher updates to apply to a given row.
+Events that have not happened on a given row are populated with a '0' or null<sup>pg 118</sup>.
+Have multiple date foreign keys, representing the major events or process milestones (and perhaps an additional date columns that indicates when the snapshot row was last updated)<sup>pg 121</sup>.
+Easier to calculate lags/time elapsed between milestones than a transaction fact table because you would need to correlate rows to calculate time lapses.
+    - Transactions and snapshots are the yin and yang of dimensional designs<sup>pg 122</sup>.
+Each provide different vantage points on the same story.
 - Additive, semi-additive, non-additive
     - Additive can be summed across any of the dimensions associated with the fact table<sup>pg 42</sup>.
     - Semi-additive can be summed across some dimensions<sup>pg 42</sup>.
 All measures that record a static level (inventory, account balances, room temperatures, etc) are inherently non-additive across the Date dimension and possibly other dimensions<sup>pg 115</sup>.
 Deltas on the other hand, are fully additive<sup>pg 116</sup>.